Vancouver Fraser Port Authority | Annacis Auto Terminal Optimization Project

 The Vancouver Fraser Port Authority owns two properties on the Main Arm of the Fraser River that are currently leased to Wallenius Wilhelmsen Solutions (WWS) and which are utilized for the import of automobiles that are manufactured overseas.
 These terminals are the Annacis Auto Terminal (AAT) located on the north bank of the Fraser River at the upstream end of Annacis Island, and the Richmond Terminal (RT) located on the north bank of the Fraser River upstream of the George Massey Tunnel.

-The Applicant proposes to optimize the AAT facility to be able to handle the combined throughput of WWS operations.
+The Applicant will optimize the AAT facility to be able to handle the combined throughput of WWS operations.
 This project is expected to increase the annual terminal capacity of AAT from approximately 352,000 vehicles to 480,000 vehicles.

 - Enhancement of the existing rail capacity through the extension of existing track sidings and the addition of new track sidings to increase the rate of vehicle imports

 - Installation of electric vehicle charging stations and the infrastructure needed for future expansion to suit future consumer demand and government climate action policies

 - Demolition, replacement and refurbishment of existing terminal buildings and other vehicle processing and handling facilities in order to optimize terminal operations, including:

 - Ground improvements after the pre-existing buildings have been demolished and removed in order to prepare the ground for the construction of the new Processing Building

 - Expansion of the Rail Side 1 and Rail Side 2 railyards: